 Doing this will enable OG metadata for each post you share.
 You can even change from the post edit section.

-Check the featured image size as Facebook requires a featured image of a size larger than 200*200 pixels.
+If you see that Facebook share doesn’t display the post image, check the featured image size as Facebook requires a featured image of a size larger than 200*200 pixels.

 Using Facebook Share Debugger